syedfa/apptentive-documentation/using_apptentive/cordova/integration.md

 cordova plugin add https://github.com/apptentive/apptentive-cordova.git --variable ANDROID_API_KEY="your_android_api_key" --variable IOS_API_KEY="your_ios_api_key"
 ```

-**Note: Do not use the same API Key for Android and iOS.*
+**Note: Do not reuse the same API Key for Android and iOS.*

 If you need to remove this plugin in the future, it can easily be removed with the following command: